Billy Graham, preacher to millions, adviser to U.S. presidents, dies at 99

 “He was probably the dominant religious leader of his era,” said William Martin, author of “A Prophet With Honor: The Billy Graham Story.”
 “No more than one or two popes, perhaps one or two other people, came close to what he achieved.”

-Graham found himself at times in controversy over his disapproving stand on gay rights, as well as a over a secretly recorded conversation with Nixon in which the cleric complained that Jews had too much influence on the U.S. media.
+Graham found himself at times in controversy over his disapproving stand on gay rights, as well as over a secretly recorded conversation with Nixon in which the cleric complained that Jews had too much influence on the U.S. media.
 In the later years of his career he intentionally muted his political beliefs to focus on the Gospel.

 Graham was no longer a close associate of presidents in recent years but many former U.S. leaders paid tribute on Wednesday.
 President Donald Trump said on Twitter: “The GREAT Billy Graham is dead.
 There was nobody like him!
 He will be missed by Christians and all religions.
 A very special man.”